mietek/halcyon-website/pages/index.md

 ### Documentation

-- Start with the [Halcyon tutorial](/tutorial/) to learn how to deploy a simple Haskell web app using Halcyon.
+- Start with the [Halcyon tutorial](/tutorial/) to learn how to develop a simple Haskell web app using Halcyon.

 - See the [Halcyon reference](/reference/) for a complete list of available commands and options.